Combining Cross Entropy and MADS methods for inequality constrained global optimization: Description of and Cross Entropy algorithms

-The constraints violation function value $h(\textbf{x})$ is equal to 0 if and only if the point $\textbf{x}$ belongs to $\Omega$ and is nonnegative otherwise. \\

-\mads is a direct search algorithm.
-Each iteration includes two steps.
-The \search step where various strategies may be used to explore the space of variables and the \poll step where the space of variable is locally explored by following strict rules guaranteeing convergence.
-In practice, the \search accelerates the convergence to an optimum and it may attempt to escape from local minimum.
-The \poll is confined to a region delimited by the so called poll size vector $\boldsymbol{\Delta}^k \in \mathbb{R}_{+}^{n}$.
-All points generated by the \poll and \search steps are rounded on a discretization of the space of the variables called the mesh whose the fineness is controlled by the mesh size vector $\boldsymbol{\delta}^k \in \mathbb{R}_+^n$.
+The present work considers the \mads algorithm with the progressive barrier (\pb)~\cite{AuDe09a} to handle inequality constraints and with dynamic scaling~\cite{AuLedTr2014} to handle the varying magnitudes of the variables. \mads is a direct search algorithm (see algorithm \ref{mads} below).
+It proceeds iteratively where the blackbox functions are evaluated at some trial points.
+These points are either accepted as new iterates or rejected, depending on the value of the objective function and of the constraints violations.
+A key principle of the \mads algorithm is that the candidate points may only be chosen on a discretization of the space of variables called the mesh.
+This discretization is adaptative and its fineness is controlled by the mesh size vector $\boldsymbol{\delta}^k \in \mathbb{R}_+^n$.
 In its simplest form, the mesh \cite{AuLedTr2014} is defined as follows:

+where $V^k$ is the cache containing all points visited by the start of iteration $k$.
+A point $\textbf{x}$ belongs to $V^k$ if and only if both the objective function and the constraints were evaluated by the start of iteration $k$.
+The first set $V^0$ may be initialized by the user or by a collection of points generated by LHS for instance.

+Each iteration includes three steps.
+The first is an optional step called the \search where various strategies may be used to explore the space of variables.
+In practice, the \search accelerates the convergence to an optimum and it may attempt to escape from local minima.
+The only rules to follow are that the trial points must remain on the current mesh $M^k$ and that the search terminates in finite time.
+It is in this step of the algorithm that CE was integrated.

+The second step is mandatory and called the \poll.
+It is the where the space of variable is locally explored by following strict rules guaranteeing convergence.
+The \poll is confined to a region delimited by the so called poll size vector $\boldsymbol{\Delta}^k \in \mathbb{R}_{+}^{n}$ which is taken such that $\boldsymbol{\Delta}^k \leq \boldsymbol{\delta}^k$.
+This region is defined as follows: